The Perfect 2 Day Lake Como Itinerary…

 The list of places to see around Lake Como is pretty long but the weather is changeable, even in the Summer.
-Therefore, if you only have a short break here, you might want to check the forecast in order to get the best of your two days in Lake Como.
-But mix and match our suggestions and feel safe you’ll be covering the best highlights – it is possible to see the best of Lake Como in 2 days.
+Therefore, if you only have 2 days in Lake Como, you might want to check the forecast in order to get the best out of your short break.
+So, mix and match our suggestions and feel safe you’ll be covering the best highlights.
+If you’re wondering ‘is 2 days enough in Lake Como?’… Absolutely!

 Buy A Lake Como Travel Day Ticket For The Ferry

 From your vantage point in Bellagio, you can see a great deal of other towns across the water, just ripe for the taking.
 And from this distance, they all look beautifully appealing.
 However, not all places are equal on Como and some are more worthy of your time than others.
 So, what should you not miss at Lake Como?
 Well, buy yourself an all-day ferry ticket, take in some of the beautiful scenery from the water, and let us tell you about the best towns in Lake Como.

 Varenna to Bellagio only takes ten minutes and you arrive at one of the most spectacular waterfronts on Lake Como.
 Make sure you have your camera ready because from the boat Varenna is one of the prettiest places to see in Lake Como.